 - You can also call TFL on 0343 222 1234 to order your Baby on Board badge

-- And ta-da!
-It should turn up a few days later (mine took about three, which is pretty speedy)
+- The Baby On Board badge should turn up a few days later (mine took about three, which is pretty speedy)

 - You can also get a badge from some – but not all – tube stations – for example, at the King’s Cross Visitors Centre